Guide: Optimized Image

 STEP 5: APPLY AND PROCESS (PART ONE)

-5A) Click "Apply" from the left menu, then select "Save the image and trim editions" which will eliminate all of the unused editions, such as Pro, Education, and Workstation, without affecting the edition that you have currently loaded in NTLite.
+5A) Click "Apply" from the left menu, then select "Save the image and trim editions" which will eliminate all the unused editions, such as Pro, Education, and Workstation, without affecting the edition that you have currently loaded in NTLite.

 5B) Now expand "Reapply tasks across editions" and check the box for "Integrate - Registry".